Love it or hate it, a school routine keeps the wheels turning. Put these 6 ideas in place and rock the new school year!

 Ugh, I don’t miss packing lunches over the summer!
 But it’s a great way to save money over the cost of a school lunch, so we pack nearly every day.

 4. Know Your Schedule

 Of course, sometimes things change.
 So you’ll want to double check items on your calendar throughout the year.

-Have you tried the Cozi calendar?
-It’s free (#yearofno approved!).
-It has an app that both parents can access (so you can schedule appointments on the go).
-Plus it’s color coded, so you can see at a glance that your oldest needs to be here while your youngest should be there.
+Plus, the Cozi app is color coded, so you can see at a glance that your oldest needs to be here while your youngest should be there.